jodri-code/sysl-docs/docs/SYSlang/intro/basic-os/index.md

 The installer will prompt with "are you sure y/n:", just type `y` and hit enter.
 If you're using version 62.01 or earlier type `g` instead to see a cool bug.

 The nogui should now ask you to enter your SSID.
 Dont worry about this, its an internet thing.
-On VirtualBox, typing anything works, as long as you leave the password as "none."
+On VirtualBox, typing anything works, as long as you leave the password as "none".

-If you are not however on a virtual machine, you should enter a real SSID from a real network that you also have the password to.
+If you are not, however, on a virtual machine, you should enter a real SSID from a real network that you also have the password to.

 After entering the SSID, "pass:" should show up.
 Enter the wifi password.
 To skip don't type anything and hit enter.
 If its incorrect, it will prompt for the password again.